SynfiniDLT/daml-tokenization-toolkit/wallet-ui/README.md

 1. REACT_APP_PARTIES_SBT_INSTRUMENT_DEPOSITORY: Party ID of the depository entity for SBT (Soulbound Token).
 (Participant ID not included)
 1. REACT_APP_PARTIES_SBT_INSTRUMENT_ISSUER: Party ID of the issuer entity for SBT (Soulbound Token).
+1. REACT_APP_PARTIES_SBT_CUSTODIAN: Party ID of the custodian at which the SBTs are held.
 1. REACT_APP_PARTIES_WALLET_OPERATOR: Party ID of the wallet operator.
 1. REACT_APP_PARTIES_ENVIRONMENTAL_TOKEN_DEPOSITORY: Party ID of the issuer.
 1. REACT_APP_PARTIES_PUBLIC: Party ID of the public party.
 1. REACT_APP_MODE: specifies the operational mode of the wallet app, serving either as an investor or issuer, adapting its functionalities accordingly.
+1. REACT_APP_PARTIES_PUBLIC: Party ID of the public party.
+1. REACT_APP_STABLECOIN_INSTRUMENT_ID: Instrument ID of the stablecoin instrument.
+1. REACT_APP_PARTY_ATTRIBUTES_INSTRUMENT_ID: Instrument ID of the SBT used to identify ecosystem members.
+1. REACT_APP_PARTY_ATTRIBUTES_NAME: Name of the attribute on the metadata contracts for the REACT_APP_PARTY_ATTRIBUTES_INSTRUMENT_ID.
+The value of this attribute is the display name of the party.

 ## Project Deployment Guide